 Any student engaging in activities of promoting hatred, intolerance, aggression, or hostility, including bullying, cyberbullying, discrimination, harassment, sexual harassment, intimidation, threatening or violent behavior against any individual or group because of their gender, race, culture, religion, sexual orientation or gender identity and expression threatens the safety and wellbeing of students.
 These behaviours may occur at school, at a school-related activity, or in any other circumstances where engaging in the activity will have an impact on the school environment.
 These aforementioned activities will immediately become subject to disciplinary review which may include consultation with parents and legal authorities.
-A student's age, unique personal needs and mitigating circumstances will be considered in such a review, and every sensible option to educate and remediate will be explored.
-However, the protection of every student's physical safety, social connectedness, inclusiveness as well as protection from all forms of bullying, will carry the highest priority.
+A student's age, unique personal needs and mitigating circumstances will be considered in such a review, and every student's physical safety, social connectedness, inclusiveness as well as protection from all forms of bullying, will carry the highest priority.
 Major behavioural infractions such as these may result in removal from enrollment at a SDABC school and/or referral to law enforcement.